fivesqrd/atlas-foundation/README.md

 Atlas is a simple data mapper implementation for PHP.
 The primary focus is to create new models quickly and easily.

 The framework offers the following features:
-- Minimal construction required (creating new models is quick and easy)
+- Minimal scaffolding required to create new models
-- Easily create business logic query layer
+- Easily expose business logic query layer
 - Reduced application wide ripples from schema changes
 - Automatic read/write routing
 - Protection against SQL injection attacks